-Riverside Wrongful Death Attorneys at Bisnar Chase have an immense amount of experience, professionalism and compassion for our clients.
-With over 44 years of experience, our team of lawyers have established a 99% success rate, winning over $750 million for our clients.
+Riverside Wrongful Death Attorneys at Bisnar Chase have immense experience, professionalism, and compassion for our clients.
+With over 45 years of experience, our lawyers have established a 99% success rate, winning over $750 million for our clients.

 If someone you love has died because of someone else’s negligence, you may be entitled to make a wrongful death claim.
 We can help you get the compensation you deserve.